 - Ensure the SQL Server has been set to launch on startup.
 This will ensure in the event of a Server restart/update, the SQL Server is launched automatically.
 This can be found in the Genie Server application under Edit > Database Settings > Structure Settings/User Settings > SQL Server tab, and will also need to be ticked under the User Settings for the Data File option in Database Settings.

 To begin, you will need to ensure both Genie Client and Genie Solo have been installed on the laptop.
-To obtain an installer for your current version you may need to contact Genie Support.
+To obtain an installer for your current version and OS, please see our Downloads page.

 Once you have obtained an installer, please run this and proceed through the prompts.
 When asked to ‘Select Destination Location’ it should default to C:\Genie\ on Windows or Macintosh HD: Applications: Genie on Mac.
 You may change the destination if required.